hyperledger/firefly/docs/overview/key_components/digital_assets.md

 ### Token API

-Token standards have been evolving in the industry through standards like ERC-20/ERC-721, and the Web3 signing wallets and that support these.
+Token standards have been evolving in the industry through standards like ERC-20/ERC-721, and the Web3 signing wallets that support these.

 Hyperledger FireFly bring this same standardization to the application tier.
 Providing APIs that work across token standards, and blockchain implementations,